deltacoincore/deltacoincore/README.md

 Each subsequent block will grant 9,999 coins to encourage miners to continue to secure the network and make up for lost wallets on hard drives/phones/lost encryption passwords/etc.

 > Deltacoin mining information <
 Deltacoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of five minutes per block and difficulty readjustment after every block.
-The block rewards are fixed and halve every 16,700 blocks.
-A permanent reward of 9,999 Deltacoin per block will be issued. - To be adjusted at any given time depending on the demand of mining Deltacoin..
+The block rewards are fixed with a block halving at 16,700 blocks.
+A permanent reward of 4999.5 Deltacoin per block will be issued.

 > • OS_Builds will be added here • <